ANightDazingZoroark/Prehistoric-Rift-Addon/README.md

 # Credits and More
 The addon itself and the assets used are under the MIT License.

 The following assets are excempt from the MIT License, with credits to their original creators listed
-* Vivek (Trike Horn, Dodo Beak, new exotic meats, new command staff)
+* Vivek (various tribute items, new exotic meats, new command staff)
+* Professor Squiggles (Utahraptor Claw, Harvest Staff, various journal drawings)
+* Koda Soda (apatosaurus platform, various journal drawings)
+* Ducky (temporary stone and ice blocks)
+* The Gaming Baryonyx (Old Raw Dodo Meat textures, various journal drawings)
 * DTRaptor (Old Command Staff, old exotic meats)
 * AGSucho (All the Stego textures)
-* Professor squiggles (Utahraptor Claw, Harvest Staff)
-* The Gaming Baryonyx (Old Raw Dodo Meat textures)